“I’d love to bike there, but I’m scared to leave my bike outside.”

 Now that I’ve blazed over some of the tools you need to have a secure, worry-free biking experience, let’s get inside the head of a few typical bike thieves so you can better understand what motivates and ultimately deters these crimes.

 First, meet Theo.
 Theo just wants to make a quick buck.
 He has some bolt cutters inside his jacket, and he just walks around looking for a bike with a cable to cut.
 If yours doesn’t have a cable, he’s uninterested.
 Theo is also looking at those seats, wheels, and lights.
 If something is noticeably not secured, he may nab it.
 If you’ve been following my list of recommendations, it isn’t that hard to keep all these accessories secure, so you’ll have nothing to worry about from Theo.

 Next up, meet Pam.
 Pam is a professional bike thief.
 She set up a fake pole that seems secure, but easily lifts out with the pulling of some pin.
 This attack can easily be thwarted by giving whatever you lock to a little tug to make sure it’s properly secure.
 Take a look at how it’s bolted to the ground too to make sure nothing’s fishy.

 Pam also has a team working with her sometimes.
 They look around for expensive looking bikes with weaker U-locks that they can cut while using their large bolt cutters.

 Here’s a post with good videos on all the other tools thieves might be using.

-Unless your bike is (and looks) very expensive (as in $5k and up), proper locking technique should be enough to stop these thieves from even trying to steal your bike.
+Unless your bike is (and looks) very expensive (as in $5k and up), proper locking technique and the gear mentioned in this post should be enough to stop these thieves from even trying to steal your bike.
 If you’ve been taking the suggestions on this blog, most of you should be able to stop worrying about your bike getting stolen.
 Without that worry comes so much more freedom.